 Jensen Design is proud to be Made In America.
 They do not import products, and everything is made by hand at their 15,000 square foot facility in Wichita Kansas.

 Every Meyda Tiffany item is a unique, handcrafted work of art.
 Natural variations, in the wide array of materials that we use to create each Meyda product, make every item a masterpiece of its own.
 The Meyda family of companies has evolved and is based in our 144,000 square foot corporate headquarters and manufacturing facility in Upstate New York.

 Keeping the work local and the quality high have been critical to their success.
 Texas Lightsmith does not support the outsourcing of U.S. work to underpaid foreign labor.
 Keeping the work in house allows them to keep close control on quality and the details essential to making custom work.
 All Texas Lightsmith products are handcrafted by metal smiths at the Texas Lightsmith studio in Austin, Texas.

-This site (usamadeproducts.biz) is a participant in several partner networks, including Amazon, eBay and others, which offer affiliate advertising programs that have provided an incentive for us to organize this list of chandeliers, to keep it accurate & up to date and for us to earn fees by linking to those affiliated sites products.
+This site (usamadeproducts.biz) is a participant in several partner networks, including Amazon.com, eBay.com and others, which are affiliate advertising programs which have provided an incentive for us to organize this list of chandeliers, to keep it accurate & up to date and for us to earn fees by linking to those affiliated sites products.
 This relationship does not add to the final cost of any product or item sold on any respective site.

 Some of the companies listed in this directory that produce home products here in America, might also have them manufactured in other countries as well.
 Many businesses alter their brand names, manufacturing practices and product designs with little or no notice, so if there are questions that still remain, we suggest contacting the manufacturer directly.